getgrit/stdlib/.grit/patterns/go/hidden_goroutine.md

 }
 ```

-## Detected a hidden goroutine with func call
+## Detect a hidden goroutine with func call

 ```go
 package main